What is audio description?

 Vision Australia works with many different theatres and production companies around Australia to provide audio description for live performances.

-As a helpful tool, we will be providing this combined ABC and SBS TV guide listing all audio described shows across both channels for the next two weeks.
-Each channels own programming schedules can be you accessed through these links: ABC and SBS.
+As a helpful tool, we will be providing a combined listing of all audio described shows across both channels for the next two weeks.

 - Upcoming audio described events